 Camp Huston (Gold Bar)

-At the Episcopal Camp Huston in Gold Bar, summer camp includes team-building activities as well as traditional camp activities.
-Each week includes a campfire, variety show and dance.
-A Mini Camp (July 15–18) for kids in grades 1–5 is perfect for younger campers who aren’t ready for a full week away from home yet.
+At the Episcopal Camp Huston in Gold Bar, summer camp involves team-building activities as well as traditional camp activities.
+Each week includes a campfire, a variety show and a dance.
+A Mini Camp (July 14–17) for kids in grades 1–5 is perfect for younger campers who aren’t ready for a full week away from home yet.

 Four Winds * Westward Ho (Orcas Island)

-This camp offers monthlong sessions featuring a full program of activities, trips and group living experiences in which campers can connect with nature and become comfortable in their own skin.
-Campers entering grades 9 or 10 can take a six-day canoeing, sailing, kayaking or backpacking trip off the camp property.
+This camp offers two monthlong sessions that feature a full program of old-school camp activities, trips and group living experiences, allowing campers to connect with nature and become comfortable in their own skin.
+Campers entering grade 9 or 10 can take a six-day canoeing, sailing, kayaking or backpacking trip off the camp property.
+Financial aid is available.

 Ages: 9–15